 See more information on Carménère on page 110 of Wine Folly: The Essential Guide to Wine

-Most Carménère wines have striking aromas of raspberry sauce, sour cherry, green peppercorn and a granite-like minerality.
-On the more affordable end, you can expect to find Carménère wines with honest fruity red berry aromas and tart flavors of raspberry with a subtle bitter taste similar to kale.
-In fact, Carménère has many similarities in terms of body and texture to Merlot.
-On the higher end, the herbaceous bitter notes depart the scene in favor of sweet berries, refined light tannin and a bittersweet note, like cocoa powder.
+Most Carménère wines have striking aromas of raspberry sauce, sour cherry, green peppercorn, and a granite-like minerality.
+On the more affordable end, you can expect to find Carménère wines with honest fruity red berry aromas and tart flavors of raspberry with a subtly bitter taste similar to kale.
+Carménère has many similarities in terms of body and texture to Merlot.
+On the higher end, the herbaceous, bitter notes depart the scene in favor of sweet berries, refined light tannin, and a bittersweet note, like cocoa powder.

 Carménère has many similarities in taste to Merlot.

 Expect to Spend: